pkarsy/ds3231-toit/README.md

 does the oposite.

-If this is not enough, there is the rtc.registers object for raw manipulation, which is generally ever more error prone than the set-bits function, and basically is bypassing the driver.
+If this is not enough, there is the rtc.registers object for raw manipulation, which is generally ever more error prone than the set-bits-with-mask function.

 ### VCC GND and battey powered projects
-On battery, the 4mA the DS3231 is using, is a huge burden.
-For this specific purpose the VCC and GND can be GPIO pins, and the module is powered OFF when in deep-sleep.
-Assuming a good CR2032 cell, the time keeping function will stil work.
+On battery, the 4mA the DS3231 is using, is a huge consumption.
+For this specific purpose the VCC and GND can be GPIO pins, and the DS3231 module is powered OFF when in deep-sleep.
+Assuming a good CR2032 coin cell, the time keeping function will stil work.